java-crypto/cross_platform_crypto/docs/mcrypt_overview.md

 ### Padding mode:

-The padding is not visible or selectable by a parameter but it is <u>always</u> a **zero padding** when using MCRYPT, means that a plaintext is always filled up with "x00" characters up to the block length or a multiple (e.g. Rijndael-128 has a block length of 128 bit = 16 byte, DES uses a blocklength of 8 bytes).
+The padding is not visible or selectable by a parameter but it is <u>always</u> a **zero padding** when using MCRYPT, means that a plaintext is always filled up with "x00" characters up to the block length or a multiple (e.g. Rijndael-128 has a block length of 128 bit = 16 byte, Rijndael-256's block length is 32 bytes and DES and TDES are using a blocklength of 8 bytes).

 If the "original" plaintext is directly input to the encryption function then any replacement has to deal with a manual zero padding.
 If you should find methods looking like these and they are  interposed between the original plaintext and the encryption function (or after the decryption function):